cml87/SpringCore_111_forJenkins/README.md

 # Spring Core 1
 In this project I will follow the 52 minutes video "Spring Core Framework Tutorial | Full Course" at https://www.youtube.com/watch?v=ZwcHeLhvuq4
-It is a general instroduction to Spring Core, which seems good to me.
+It is a general introduction to Spring Core, which seems good to me.

 ## Spring Core general
 Spring was developed to make enterprise Java development easier, as an